system76/docs/_articles/switch-from-macos-to-popos.md

   - Atom (available in the Pop!\_Shop)
   - Microsoft VSCode (available in the Pop!\_Shop)

 Pop!\_OS does not have a proprietary coding language, but supports a variety of languages and tools for development.
-The built in text editing program Text Editor supports markdown formatting, and other text editor modelines.
+The built in program Text Editor supports markdown formatting, and other text editor modelines.

 Common development tools like Atom and Microsoft Visual Studio Code are also available in the Pop!\_Shop.